cevoaustralia/aad_aws_provisioning/README.md

 # Provisioning AWS SSO talking to Azure Active Directory
 A collection of helper functions and a sample script to provision a SAML Provider and an associated role to AWS

-(For provisioning a SAML Provider in AWS through cloudformation directly see colin Panisset's repo here: <https://github.com/cevoaustralia/cfn-identity-provider>)
+(For provisioning a SAML Provider in AWS through cloudformation directly see Colin Panisset's repo here: <https://github.com/cevoaustralia/cfn-identity-provider>)

  Helper functions for:
 - creating/finding/deleting a SAML provider via API calls